nautobot/nautobot/nautobot/docs/development/testing.md

 ### Running Performance Tests

 Nautobot uses [`django-slowtests`](https://pypi.org/project/django-slowtests/) to run performance tests.
 To run performance tests, you need to install the `django-slowtests` package.
-Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unittests with `NautobotPerformanceTestRunner` by adding `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command.
-This flag will replace the default `NautobotTestRunner` while retaining all its functionalities with the addition of performance evaluation after test runs.
+Once you install the package, you can do `invoke performance-test` or `invoke unittest --performance-test` to run unittests with `NautobotPerformanceTestRunner`.
+The invoke commands will automatically add `--testrunner nautobot.core.tests.runner.NautobotPerformanceTestRunner` to the `coverage run` command and this flag will replace the default `NautobotTestRunner` while retaining all its functionalities with the addition of performance evaluation after test runs.

 `NautobotPerformanceTestRunner` which inherits from `DiscoverSlowestTestsRunner` will only be available when `django-slowtests` is installed.
-The runner measures the time to run unittests against baselines stored in a designated .yml file (default to "nautobot/core/tests/performance_baselines.yml") in addition to running the unittests themselves.
+The runner measures the time to run unittests against baselines stored in a designated .yml file (defaults to `nautobot/core/tests/performance_baselines.yml`) in addition to running the unittests themselves.

 !!! warning
     This functionality requires the installation of the [`django-slowtests`](https://pypi.org/project/django-slowtests/) Python package, which is present in Nautobot's own development environment, but is *not* an inherent dependency of the Nautobot package when installed otherwise, such as into a plugin's development environment.